 Jagger certainly had nothing to prove as a member of the Stones, having remained relevant into a new decade via massive tours and the great critical reception for 1981's Tattoo You.
 But with the future of the Stones in doubt by this time, Jagger was looking to establish himself as a solo artist -- he was working on She's the Boss when "State of Shock" came out -- and hitching a ride on Jackson's rocket-like trajectory was a perfect place for him to start.

-The plan worked as well as expected when ‘State of Shock’ was released in June 1984.
+The plan worked as well as expected when "State of Shock" was released in June 1984.
 Critics may have panned it for being a manufactured event, simply noteworthy for the duo singing on it, but the public saw things differently.
-The song reached No. 3 on the Billboard Hot 100, his highest-ever charting Billboard Hot 100 song.
-For the Jacksons, it became their final single to be certified Gold.
+The song reached No. 3 on the Billboard Hot 100, Jagger's highest-ever charting Billboard Hot 100 solo song.
+For the Jacksons, it became their final single to be certified gold.

 See the Rolling Stones and Other Rockers in the Top 100 Albums of the '80s